bazhdarrzgar/30_Days_Of_Python/07_Day_Sets/07_sets.md

 ## Sets

-Set is a collection of items.
-Let me take you back to your elementary or high school Mathematics lesson.
-The Mathematics definition of a set can be applied also in Python.
 Set is a collection of unordered and un-indexed distinct elements.
 In Python set is used to store unique items, and it is possible to find the _union_, _intersection_, _difference_, _symmetric difference_, _subset_, _super set_ and _disjoint set_ among sets.

 ### Creating a Set